taranaadukoori-lgtm/gutgrub-app-backend/README.md

 The workspace contains two identical sets of files:
 - Root level: `package.json` and `server.js`
-- Subdirectory `gutgrub-app-backend/`: Duplicate `package.json` and `server.js`

-Both implementations are functionally identical, providing a RESTful API for user authentication.
+It provides a RESTful API for user authentication.

 ## Dependencies